appvoid/carbono/README.md

 <img src="https://raw.githubusercontent.com/appvoid/carbono/main/dot.png" width="256px" height="256px"/>

-carbono is an open-source JavaScript micro-library that provides a simple and easy-to-use interface for building and training Feed-Forward neural networks all in just ~500 lines of code.
-Designed with usability in mind, the library is perfect for those who are new to machine learning and want to get started without the steep learning curve.
+carbono is a micro-library that provides a simple and easy-to-use interface for building and training Feed-Forward neural networks all in just ~500 lines of code.

-### Key Features
+#### Features

-- Lightweight: This is just JavaScript, so it's perfect to test on raspberry pi / low-powered devices.
-If it has a browser, you can run it.
-If not, you can run it on Node.js.

-- Activation Functions: The library supports various activation functions such as Tanh, Sigmoid, ReLU, SELU and Softmax allowing for versatility in building neural network models.
+- Activations: Tanh, Sigmoid, ReLU, SELU and Softmax.

-- Xavier/Glorot Initialization: It uses Xavier/Glorot initialization for weight parameters to ensure proper scaling, which helps speed up training.
+- Xavier/Glorot: It uses this initialization for weight parameters to ensure proper scaling, which helps speed up training.

-- Easy-to-Use Interface: With a simple and intuitive API, users can easily define the structure of the neural network, add layers, and set training parameters.

-- Training and Prediction: It supports training the neural network with a dataset and making predictions with the trained model.

-- Batch Training: Supports training in batches for improved performance and stability.

-- Early Stopping: Implements early stopping to prevent overfitting.

-- Model Evaluation: Supports evaluation on a test set during training.

 - Save and Load: Provides functionality to save the trained model as a JSON file and load it back for future use, making it convenient for users to resume work.

-- Detailed Training Summary: Generates a comprehensive summary of the training process, including loss, number of parameters, and training time.
+- Summary: Generates a comprehensive summary of the training process, including loss, number of parameters, and training time.

-The Carbono Neural Network library is a great starting point for those who want to explore machine learning and neural networks without being overwhelmed by complexity.
-With its straightforward API and user-friendly design, this library empowers users to build and experiment with neural networks in a flexible and accessible manner.
+This tool is a great starting point for those who want to explore machine learning and neural networks without being overwhelmed by complexity.
+With its straightforward API and user-friendly design, carbono empowers anyone to build and experiment with neural networks in a flexible and accessible manner.

 ### Quick Usage
 ```javascript